mineiros-io/terraform-aws-dynamodb/README.md

   Whether this module is enabled.

+- **`module_inputs`**

+  A map of all module arguments.
+Omitted optional arguments will be represented with their actual defaults.

 - **`module_tags`**

   The map of tags that are being applied to all created resources that accept tags.